laurenforrest/starter-hugo-academic2/content/applicants/7. faq/index.md

 ---

-**1. Will you be reviewing applications for a student to begin Fall 2026?** No.
+**1. Will you be reviewing applications for a student to begin Fall 2027?** Yep.

-**2. Should I email you to express interest in applying to your lab?** During cycles when I am accpeting a student, you **do not** need to email me just to let me know you're applying to my lab.
+**2. Should I email you to express interest in applying to your lab?** You **do not** need to email me just to let me know you're applying to my lab.
 Those emails can be stressful for you to send but won't have an impact on how I review your application.
 Save yourself the stress.
 However, if you have questions that would determine whether you'd like to apply and that weren't answered elsewhere on my website, feel free to reach out to me and/or my current/previous mentees.

 **3. Can we set up a Zoom meeting?** No. I do not schedule meetings with candidates before applications are due.
 (If we run into each other at a conference, that's different.)
 I understand that meeting could provide applicants with better info on fit and what I'm like as a mentor and human.
 But it's important to me that I review all application materials as fairly as possible, starting from as close to the same baseline for all applicants as possible.
 Plus, I just can't accommodate the number of meeting requests I receive.
 If I were to meet with candidates who request meetings, I would have much less time to write papers and apply for grants.
 Me publishing less and applying for fewer grants could lead to me having fewer opportunities for future grad students.
 So me not meeting with applicants promotes me being the most effective mentor I can be to my current and future students.